kitnil/awesome/README.md

 ## JavaScript

+- [webextension-skip-redirect](https://github.com/sblask/webextension-skip-redirect) - Some web pages use intermediary pages before redirecting to a final page.
+This add-on tries to extract the final url from the intermediary url and goes there straight away if successful.
+- [ultrawidify](https://github.com/tamius-han/ultrawidify) - Firefox extension that allows you to work around some people's inability to properly encode 21:9 videos.
 - [Starhub](https://github.com/Github-Web-Apps/Starhub) - :octocat: All about your Github account, public and private activity, watch stars, followers and much more.
 - [sentinl](https://github.com/lmangani/sentinl) - Kibana Alert & Report App for Elasticsearch
 - [monkeytype](https://github.com/Miodec/monkeytype) - A minimalistic typing test